crhea93/Valence/README.md

-# Valence
-Valence software tool
+# Welcome to the Valence software tool.

+## What is Valence?

+## How do I use Valence?

+## How do I contribute?
+If you wish to contribute, please check out the current issues (or make a new one!), or simply email us at thibeaultrheaprogramming@gmail.com to get involved.
+We have documentation set up at https://crhea93.github.io/Valence/.

-Information on this tool can be found at https://osf.io/9tza2/.
+Further information on this tool can be found at https://osf.io/9tza2/.

-Users need to update the following:
- - settings.py
-    - line 21: SECRET_KEY
-    - lines 101-103: DUSER, DNAME, DPWORD
- - settings_dev.py
-    - line 11: DATABASE_URL